 Children’s voices were sourced from an online speech research database, and videos of children babbling and learning speaking their color words.
 Child drawings were gathered from a range of sources demonstrating different levels of representational and typographic development.
 My eye and hand were the means of data entry for the children’s drawings: I traced them into the system using the recording apparatus at left.
 This produced position-time series of pen motions which were broken apart and re-synthesized as the source data for the system’s machine drawings.

-Paintings from a summer program at the Chautauqua Institute.
+Paintings and drawings from a summer program at the Chautauqua Institute.
 Chautauqua, NY.
 2001.

 Continue reading Chautauqua